DesignSafe Impact

 Supporting a Variety of Natural Hazards Researchers

-DesignSafe supports research across a wide variety of natural hazards, with earthquake and hurricane datasets being well-represented along with other water, wind, and wildfire hazards.
-The datasets available in DesignSafe represent the research of myriad authors, disciplines, institutions, and funding agencies.
+DesignSafe supports research across a wide variety of natural hazards, with earthquake and hurricane datasets being well- represented along with other water, wind, and wildfire hazards.
+The datasets available in DesignSafe represent a myriad of authors, disciplines, institutions, and funding agencies.

 Dataset Authors